SWTong/setting-up-pfsense/README.md

    Open the PFsense.iso.gz file in WinRAR and then select `Extract To` at the top of the WinRAR screen.
 I chose to extract the contents to my `Downloads` folder.
 You can choose whichever folder you want.

    ![](extractISO.png)

-   Now that we have the ISO image file, we can finish up the installation process.
+7. Now that we have the ISO image file, we can continue.

-8. Go back to VirtualBox.
+   Go back to VirtualBox.
 We will now place the PFsense ISO image file into VirtualBox so that our PFsense virtual machine will            recognize it and run PFsense.

-9. Go to `Settings` on the upper left-hand corner of the VirtualBox screen.
+   Go to `Settings` on the upper left-hand corner of the VirtualBox screen.
 Then click on the `Storage` tab.
 Click on `Empty` under the    `Controller: IDE` section.
 Then click on the disc image and select `Choose Virtual Optical Disk File...`

    ![](storingFile.png)